a-liut/gio-fog-node-go/README.md

 ### Build and run

-`fog-node` is developed as a Go module.
+Fog Node is developed as a Go module.
 WARNING: **sudo** is necessary due to the Bluetooth device usage.

 ```bash